choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 The *fail_transition* is called for any Key-Value retrieval failure, *success_transition* on any data change - including if a watched key is deleted.

+As of version `0.24.0` data that appears to be JSON data will be parsed and stored as generically parsed data.
+This means data lookups against any nested JSON data found in a key will work correctly.

 It does not announce state regularly or on state changes.

 ## Nagios watcher